-2.20 Contact Pressure of "A" Cam Contacts
+2.19 Contact Pressure of \C\ Cam Contacts:

-and Back "C" Cam Contacts: With the armature unoperated and the timer gear normal, the contact pressure measured at the tip of the bifurcated spring as it leaves the solid spring shall be
+With the armature unoperated and the

+timer gear normal, the contact pressure as it

+leaves the solid spring shall be

-$\underline{\text{Test}}$ - Min 15 grams, Max 35 grams Readj - Min 20 grams, Max 35 grams Use the No. 70D gauge.
+Test - Min 15 grams, Max 35 grams Readj - Min 20 grams, Max 35 grams

+Use the No. 70D gauge applied at the tip of the bifurcated spring.